 The program will develop these skills in two core substantive fields: (1) the political economy of political development; (2) the politics of the institutionalization of rights.

 The PhD in PPD offers rich opportunities for collaboration with faculty from other units.
 They will be critical resources for the specialization of students in the PD program.

-Applicants will be evaluated on their undergraduate GPA, submitted GRE scores, statement of purpose and (three) letters of recommendation.
+Applicants will be evaluated on their undergraduate GPA, submitted GRE scores, admissions essay and (three) letters of recommendation.
 International students whose native language is not English are required to have a TOEFL score of at least 600 (paper-based test), 213 (computer-based test) or 80 (internet-based test).
 This is a small, selective program with a high student-faculty ratio that facilities close interaction between students and faculty who are active researchers in their fields.
 Collaboration on research and publishable papers is encouraged.
 Generous fellowships are available and are awarded on the basis of academic merit and potential for scholarship.
 They are renewable conditional on satisfactory progress through the program.